 In simple terms, a histogram shows the counts of values in each range, while a density plot shows the proportion of values in each range.
 While a histogram is made up of bars that touch each other, a density plot is a smooth curve that shows the distribution of the data in a more continuous way.

-So, both histograms and density plots are useful for visualizing the distribution of data, but they show slightly different things.
-Histograms show counts and density plots show proportions, but both can be useful for understanding patterns in the data.
+So, both histograms and density plots are helpful for visualizing the distribution of data, but they show slightly different things.
+Histograms show counts, and density plots show proportions, but both can be useful for understanding patterns in the data.